Rajeshwari-Rapyder-007/My-Progress-Report/Rajeshwari Rapyder Tasks/Rajeshwari_Tracker.md

 - [x] Task 5 - Get the names of each object of the S3 bucket and put in a file in a csv format and put it in a bucket
 - [x] Task 6 - Put the names of the SGs that have any port open to 0.0.0.0 in a file.

 ### Thursday 07-11-2024
 - [x] Created the Presentation and the Application Tier of the 3-Tier Architecture.
 - [x] Created the DataBAse Tier of the 3-Tier Architecture and completed with the 3-tier arch.
 - [x] Created VPC with 2 public and 2 private subnets with different route tables for public and private subnets and  VPC endpoint to S3

+### Friday 08-11-2024
+- [x] Utilise Event bridge as a trigger for the previous lambda functions.